 The term "qualifying share" was deleted with effect from years of assessment commencing on or after 1 January 2016 and the definition of "equity share" was amended with effect from the same date to incorporate the exclusions formerly contained in the definition of "qualifying share".

 4.3 Definition - disposal

-Under section 9C(1) a disposal means a disposal as defined in paragraph 1 or any event treated as a disposal under section 9H.
+Under section 9C(1) a disposal means a disposal as defined in paragraph 1.

 Paragraph 1 defines "disposal" as follows: